 Throughout the school year, I teach social/emotional, career, and academic counseling lessons, run counseling groups on a variety of topics, and am available to meet with students individually to provide short-term counseling services.
-I will be collaborating with the other counselors, social worker, teachers, and families to support our students to be the best they can be.
+I will be collaborating with the other counselors, social workers, teachers, and families to support our students to be the best they can be.

 Group Counseling: Teachers and parents can refer students for small group skills work throughout the year.
 Groups typically run 30 minutes, once or twice a week, for up to eight weeks.
 Topics vary but include: social skills, friendship skills, family change, coping skills, focus, growth mindset, following directions, personal responsibility, and academic skills.
-Small groups will begin in October.
+Small groups typically begin in October.